A FILMMAKERS TOOLBOX:

 - Don’t forget, the title is the thing you want viewers to remember.
 Save at least 10 seconds at the end of the trailer for a slow reveal.

-- If you have name talent as a director or known stars as leads, name them and show them in their roles first, to catch people’s attention (specially if any of them are half-naked or in mortal danger).
+- If you have name talent as a director or known stars as leads, name them and show them in their roles first, to catch people’s attention (especially if any of them are half-naked or in mortal danger).

-- Has your film been an official selection or an award-winner at Sundance, Cannes, or anywhere well-known?
+- Has your film been an official selection or an award-winner at Sundance, Cannes, Moondance, Toronto, or anywhere well-known?
 Got a great film review in The New York Times?
 Quote it!
 Let it be known right away.
 Nobody wants to be the first one out on the dance-floor, but they’ll often “like” something someone else approves of, recommends, and likes, first.

 - You haven’t got much time to introduce your lead characters, so sum each one up with a few brief scenes that reveals who they are and what they do in the film.
 Yet do this in a way that coherently tells the story at the same time!